-3.5.7 Resource Additions/Removals for NLSLs
+3.5.8 Resource Additions/Removals for NLSLs

-3.5.7.1 To serve an NLSL listed in Exhibit D that is added after the Effective Date, «Customer Name» may add Dedicated Resources to section 4 of Exhibit A. «Customer Name» may discontinue serving its NLSL with the Dedicated Resources listed in section 4 of Exhibit A if BPA determines that «Customer Name»’s NLSL is no longer an NLSL in «Customer Name»’s service territory.
+3.5.8.1 To serve an NLSL listed in Exhibit D that is added after the Effective Date, «Customer Name» may add Dedicated Resources to section 4 of Exhibit A. «Customer Name» may discontinue serving its NLSL with the Dedicated Resources listed in section 4 of Exhibit A if BPA determines that «Customer Name»’s NLSL is no longer: (1) an NLSL, or (2) in «Customer Name»’s service territory.

-3.5.7.2 If «Customer Name» elects to serve an NLSL with Dedicated Resources, then «Customer Name» shall specify in section 4 of Exhibit A the maximum monthly and Diurnal Dedicated Resource amounts that «Customer Name» plans to use to serve the NLSL. «Customer Name» shall establish such firm energy amounts for each month beginning with the date the resource was dedicated to load through the earlier of the date the resource will be removed or September 30, 2028. «Customer Name» shall serve the actual load of the NLSL up to such maximum amounts with such Dedicated Resource amounts.
+3.5.8.2 If «Customer Name» elects to serve an NLSL with Dedicated Resources, then «Customer Name» shall specify in section 4 of Exhibit A the maximum monthly and Diurnal Dedicated Resource amounts that «Customer Name» plans to use to serve the NLSL. «Customer Name» shall establish such firm energy amounts for each month beginning with the date the resource was dedicated to load through the earlier of the date the resource will be removed or September 30, 2044. «Customer Name» shall serve the actual load of the NLSL up to such maximum amounts with such Dedicated Resource amounts.
 To the extent that the NLSL load is less than the maximum amount in any monthly or Diurnal period, «Customer Name» shall have no right or obligation to use such amounts to serve the non-NLSL portion of its Total Retail Load.
 Specific arrangements to match such resources to the NLSL on an hourly basis shall be established in Exhibit D.